 Decrease the Amount of Learning Through Trial-and-Error

 There is no way to teach a new sales hire everything they need to know in a new hire onboarding process.
-It is expected that you will establish a decent foundation of knowledge before you set a new sales hire free and then that individual will learn and develop through real life sales situations.
+It is expected that you will establish a decent foundation of knowledge before you set a new sales hire free and then that individual will learn and develop through real-life sales situations.

-This learning process is natural and a new sales hire will learn through trial-and-error.
+This learning process is natural and a new sales hire will learn through trial and error.
 Nobody is perfect and mistakes will be made.
 One main thing that you hope for is that the sales resource learns through these mistakes and continues to grow as a sales professional.

-But this learning through trial-and-error is very expensive.
+But this learning through trial and error is very expensive.
 Notice the word “error” and think about that for a minute.
 If small errors impact sales revenue, then this could be one of the most expensive forms of sales training.

-Learning through trial-and-error will always be there and should not be seen as a horrible thing.
+Learning through trial and error will always be there and should not be seen as a horrible thing.
 But what you want to do is design your new sales hire onboarding program so that this type of sales training is minimized.
 And including some amount of sales role-play in your onboarding process will help you to do this.

 Improve New Sales Hire Confidence

 Another thing that sales role-play can do is help you to make your new sales hires more confident.
-With each practice and exchange, a new sales hire will feel more confident on what to expect and what to do when they are on the phone or put out into the field.
+With each practice and exchange, a new sales hire will feel more confident about what to expect and what to do when they are on the phone or put out into the field.

-This improved level of confidence can have a direct impact on a the impression that a salesperson gives off.
+This improved level of confidence can have a direct impact on the impression that a salesperson gives off.
 Instead of appearing nervous and anxious, a new sales hire will appear more comfortable and in control and this can have a direct impact on their sales performance and results.

 Decrease Anxiety and Call Reluctance